Situation-Complication-Resolution (SCR) Framework: Free PowerPoint Template

 Here are some general steps to follow:

-2. Identify the complication: Could you identify the specific problem or obstacle in the situation that must be addressed?
-This is the critical issue that the story will focus on.
+- Identify the complication: Could you identify the specific problem or obstacle in the situation that must be addressed?
+The story will focus on this critical issue.

 It's important to note that the SCR framework is a flexible tool that can be adapted to suit the specific needs of the problem or situation.